 Becoming an executive assistant provides a great opportunity to learn a new industry by working closely with leadership.
 It often serves as a great entryway into a completely new field.
 Once you get to know the industry better, you will discover more alternative job options within the company.

 Being a teacher is a great career if you are passionate and it fits your lifestyle.
 For me, becoming a wife and mother no longer aligned with my teaching roles.
-I sought out an alternative job that provided me with greater work life balance and a greater ability to take care of my own health.
-If you are considering leaving the teaching field, I hope you feel less stuck than I did, and see many avenues for alternative jobs for teachers that might be the next right move for you.
+I sought out an alternative career that provided me with greater work life balance and a greater ability to take care of my own health.
+If you are considering leaving the teaching field, I hope you feel less stuck than I did, and see many avenues for alternative careers for teachers that might be the next right move for you.

 All the best,